The Changes in the Big Beautiful Bill to Medicare and the Opportunities for Agents

 Opportunity for Agents

-Medicare Supplement policies are less likely to be impacted by this activity and are a good product to have in your portfolio to maintain and grow Medicare revenue.
+Medicare Supplement policies are less likely to be affected by this activity and are a strong addition to your portfolio to help maintain and grow Medicare revenue.

-At this time, Agility cannot confirm if these provisions will continue in the bill being approved by the U.S. Senate or in the final bill passed by both the U.S. House and U.S. Senate.
-We will keep you informed on the latest news about this bill in our blogs.
+At this time, Agility cannot confirm whether these provisions will remain in the bill approved by the U.S. Senate or in the final bill passed by both the U.S. House and the U.S. Senate.
+We will keep you informed about the latest developments on this bill on our blogs.

-Carolina Alcorta, our Medicare product specialist, is here to help you with any questions about these changes and the opportunities they present to Medicare agents.
-Carolina can also refer you to our Supplement product specialist to answer any questions specific to supplemental products.
+Scott Meeks, our Medicare product specialist, is here to help you with any questions about these changes and the opportunities they present to Medicare agents.
+Scott can also refer you to our Supplement product specialist to answer any questions specific to supplemental products.

-Contact Agility Producer Support at (866) 590-9771 or email support@enrollinsurance.com to answer any other insurance questions.
+Contact Agility Producer Support at (866) 590-9771 or email support@enrollinsurance.com to schedule a call or meeting with Scott or to answer any other insurance questions.
 Agility can also add you to our free weekly email list for tips and vital information!

-Our next article will cover the “Big, Beautiful Bill” changes and agent impacts on ICHRA.
+Our next article will cover the “Big, Beautiful Bill” changes and their impact on agents under ICHRA.

 Facebook